makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/spring.md

     >
     > {{% cite source="toledot" page="162" %}}

 [^8]: The choosing of these four poems to focus on was originally intended to be for a music project.
-These were to be the texts for four art songs in a collection also named "Seasons".
+These were to be the texts for four art songs.
+I obtained permission and everything.
 Every now and then, I get it into my head that maybe I can go back to writing music instead of words, and am quickly disabused of the notion when I sit down to do so.
 The Madison who wrote music has long since passed.

-[^9]: Or, to continue to use Dandelions as an example, the seeds we are to leave behind to grow in others, borne on warm breezes.
+[^9]: Or, to continue to use dandelions as an example, we carry within us the seeds we are to leave behind to grow in others, borne on warm breezes.

 [^10]: After all, I was bound to Dwale; that's why this essay exists.
 That's why what little poetry I have exists.
-I could appreciate the music within poetry, but it wasn't until I met Dwale, became bound to it in friendship, that was able to understand poetry better on its own terms.
+I could appreciate the music within poetry, but it wasn't until I met Dwale, became bound to it in friendship, that I was able to understand poetry better on its own terms.

 [^11]: Something about the numinous inspires reading the animate into the inanimate (if plants could be called such) and no one that I have talked to who dwells on their sense of the numinous can either explain or deny this.
 Wands of living wood!
 The true cross!
 The tree of life!
 Secret lives of secret cells keep hope alive that one day I might speak with you again.
 All four seasonal poems dwell on this.